Reformed Political Party: European Parliament

 Between 1984 and 2019, the SGP filed joint candidate lists with the Christian Union and its predecessors.
 See CU-SGP for these election results.

 Since the 1984 European Parliament election the party has had one elected representative in the European Parliament.
 From 1984 to 1997 Leen van der Waal was the representative, from 1999 Bas Belder was the party's representative, succeeded by Bert-Jan Ruissen in the 2019 European Parliament election.
 In European Parliament elections, the SGP formed one candidate list with the Christian Union, called CU–SGP, until the 2024 European Parliament election.
 The SGP's representative is a member of the European Christian Political Party and European Conservatives and Reformists Group (ECR Group).

 Electorate

 The SGP has had a very stable electorate since first entering the States-General in 1922.
-Since winning a second seat in 1926, it has usually varied between two and three seats in the House of Representatives.
+Since winning a second seat in 1926, it has varied between two and three seats in the House of Representatives.